 You may not necessarily find work in an independent specialty coffee shop straight away.
 Perhaps consider working for a coffee chain/franchise like Gloria Jeans or McCafe to build up your technical skills base first.
 They use the same professional equipment as everyone else.

 It also gives you an opportunity to serve real customers allowing you to polish up your workflow and customer service skills.
-My first barista job was in 2004/05 working for The Coffee Club.
+My first barista job was in 2004/05 working for The Coffee Club, a big Australian franchise from Queensland.
 I built up my experience and skills and used that as a launching pad to move on.

 4 – Polish up your resume